Painting vs. Staining Your Deck

 How to Stain a Deck

-1. Clean and prep the deck: Start by moving any outdoor furniture out of the way, and clearing up any other belongings or clutter from the deck.
+1. Clean and prep the deck: Start by moving any outdoor furniture out of the way and clearing up any other belongings or clutter from the deck.
 Move potted plants to another location during the staining process.
 Clear up any yard debris on or around the deck.
 Cover and protect any vegetation around the deck before starting.

-4. Wait for the deck to dry completely: For the stain to work properly, the surface must be completely dry before starting.
+4. Wait for the deck to dry completely: For the stain to work correctly, the surface must be arid before starting.
 Check the weather forecasts and plan accordingly to have ample drying time between washing and staining.

 Professional Painting and Staining in Kansas City